 Silica is a natural mineral that is found in sand, soil and stone.
 Silica dust is a well-known cause of lung cancer according to the American Cancer Society (ACS), the Centers for Disease Control (CDC), the Occupational Safety and Health Administration (OSHA) and International Agency for Research on Cancer (IARC).
 Approximately 2.2 million US workers are exposed to silica each year according to OSHA.

 Common sources of silica exposure for railroad workers are from locomotive sanders which apply sand to the rails in front of locomotive wheels to increase traction.
-As the steel wheels roll over the sand, it is crushed into a fine dust which can become airborne and enter the lungs.
-As a result, railroad engineers, conductors and brakemen can be exposed to cancer causing silica dust.
+As the steel wheels roll over the sand, it is crushed into fine dust which can become airborne and enter the lungs.
+As a result, railroad engineers, conductors, and brakemen can be exposed to cancer-causing silica dust.
 In addition, the different railroad crafts responsible for servicing locomotives can have exposure to silica.
 Such exposures can occur when workers are filling the locomotive sander tanks at sand towers or fixing sanders on locomotives which are clogged or inoperable for any reason.
 For many years, railroad workers performed these tasks without the benefit of any respiratory protection.

 The Federal Railroad Administration, or FRA, is the federal agency responsible for railroad workplace safety.
 In 1998, the FRA published a study concerning locomotive air quality which concluded that: “Ventilation air should be as clean as possible.
 The air in the railroad environment can be laden with dust and fumes.
 Intakes should be positioned to reduce intake of such contaminants.
 Air should be filtered to remove dust, pollen, insects, and other debris.
 Interior brake venting which introduces odors and other contaminants from the brake air system and which can stir up settled dust should be avoided.”
 (FRA 1998).
 This same FRA study relied on a published study done by Frederick Gamst in 1975 which acknowledged that: “Engineers are men with sand in their hair and in their respiratory systems.
 While switching with his head out the window (and above one of the unit’s trucks, equipped with rail sander pipes), the engineer constantly uses sand to provide additional adhesion of locomotive wheels to the rail, thus preventing slipping during propulsion and sliding during braking.
 Sandy dust, given momentum by the compressed air blast of the sanders, billows up around the engineer’s head during these operations.”
 (Gamst 1975).